 So, how fast does it work?

 Researchers set out to test this idea in four sessions where basic mindful meditation such as breathing exercises and body awareness were fostered.
-Another group of participants were instructed to mindfully listen to the audio recording of the novel “The Hobbit”.
-After the sessions participants completed self report measures and various cognitive tasks to see if they had improved cognitive abilities as well as effects of mood and mindfulness.
+Another group of participants was instructed to mindfully listen to the audio recording of the novel “The Hobbit”.
+After the sessions participants completed self-report measures and various cognitive tasks to see if they had improved cognitive abilities as well as effects of mood and mindfulness.

 Both groups improved on mood, but as expected the mindful meditation group surpassed the control group on cognitive measures (testing memory and attention) and mindful inventories.
 They also showed increased levels of mindfulness.
 These levels had previously only been found in long term meditators.